cake-build/cake/README.md

 So you’re thinking about contributing to Cake?
 Great!
 It’s **really** appreciated.

 Make sure you've read the [contribution guidelines](http://cakebuild.net/contribute/contribution-guidelines/) before sending that epic pull request.
-You'll also need to sign the [contribution license agreement](https://cla2.dotnetfoundation.org/) for anything other than a trivial change.
+You'll also need to sign the [contribution license agreement](https://cla2.dotnetfoundation.org/) (CLA) for anything other than a trivial change.  **NOTE:** The .Net Foundation CLA Bot will provide a link to this CLA within the PR that you submit if it is deemed as required.

 * Fork the repository.
 * Create a branch to work in.